 The testing of individual samples shall be carried out in accordance with the Quarry Registration System.
-The frequency of testing and reporting can be agreed between the quarry and the concrete supplier, but shall be not less frequent then every three months.
+The frequency of testing and reporting can be agreed between the quarry and the concrete supplier, but shall be not less frequent then every three months, during supply to Transport and Main Roads projects.
 These records are to be available for viewing during audits of the concrete batch plant.